By: Susan Dugdale | Last modified: 05-04-2021

 How to present?

-The time, day and season you deliver a speech can have an impact on what you do and say.
+The second aspect is the actual time of day and season you deliver a speech.
+This can have an impact on what you do and say.

 For example:

-With a little bit of thinking you’ll always find ways of tying in what is happening in the 'here and now' with your content.
+Finding ways of tying in what is happening in the 'here and now' is a good way to connect with your audience.

 A word of warning:

-The environment you are to speak in can have a huge part to play in shaping the final presentation of your speech.
+The environment/room/space you are to speak can play a big role in shaping the final presentation of your speech.

 Points to consider are: